 Ways You’re Threatening A Parrot’s Territory

-Since parrots evolved to be constantly on guard for threats, the following things can scare them:
+Since parrots evolved to be constantly on guard for threats, the following can scare them:

 - Putting a hand in the cage – We wouldn’t like it if someone trespassed into our home, so expect the parrot to feel the same way.

-- Direct eye contact/staring – Parrots have eyes on each side of their heads, so they only look at each other using 1 eye.
+- Direct eye contact – Parrots have eyes on either side of their heads, so they only look at each other using 1 eye.
 Predatory species, like cats and dogs, have 2 eyes on the front of their face.

 - Insufficient resources – Parrots may fight over territory if kept in the same space, so providing ample resources is life-critical for pet birds.

 Parrots perceive threats when they fear they may lose a bonded partner.
-In captivity, a perceived mate can be a person, so other humans are perceived as threatening to the ‘relationship.’
+In captivity, a mate can be a person, so other humans are perceived as threatening to the relationship.

 Parrots are motivated by pair bonding.
-They’ll seek a partner, especially when they believe environmental conditions are optimal for reproduction.
+They seek a partner, especially when they believe environmental conditions are optimal for reproduction.

 The following things act as cues for the HPG Axis: